8 Expenses You Can Stop Paying Today

 New technologies can save you money in ways you may not have thought possible.
-Everyone knows there are two ways to beef up the bottom line.
+And Everyone knows there are two ways to beef up the bottom line.
 You can make more money—and let’s assume you are trying to do that every day—or you can cut expenses.
+So, what expenses can you stop paying today?

 Still paying monthly fees on your credit card machine?
 Heave it out the door.
 For many businesses, online payment services like PayPal will get the job done just as well, and for those with the need to process physical cards, a mobile credit card processing unit is more flexible and far less costly.
 If, for security or other reasons, you still require a machine, talk with your vendor to see what else you can automate to trim your costs.